raspberrypilearning/sensing-space/lesson-4/worksheet.md

 ## Experiment 2

-1. Next the first bag can be exhaled into, and the second bag will contain the Raspberry Pi and Sense HAT.
+1. The first bag will be exhaled into, and the second bag will contain the Raspberry Pi and Sense HAT.

-1. Once the humidity inside the second bag has been logged, you can download the CSV sheet, in the same way you have done previously and graph the results.
+1. Once the humidity inside the second bag has been logged, you can download the CSV sheet, in the same way you have done previously, and graph the results.

-1. What happens to the humidity of air in the second bag?
+1. What happens to the humidity level of the air in the second bag?

 ## Experiment 3

 1. Now that you've seen the how much water vapour is in exhaled air, you should be able to understand that there is a need to remove water vapour from the air on the ISS.
-If it wasn't removed, in such an enclosed environment, it would very rapidly become uncomfortably moist for the astronauts.
+If it wasn't removed, in such an enclosed environment, the atmosphere would very rapidly become uncomfortably moist for the astronauts.

 2. Can you think of a way of removing water vapour from the air?
 Your teacher should now demonstrate a couple of methods of removing water vapour.
 Create a graph that compares the different methods and then state which is the most effective.